 How IoT and RFID work

-Inventory management solution based on IoT and RFID uses tags to track every product in the store.
-Every individual product receives an RFID tag for tracking.
-The tag has a unique identification number (UID) that contains encoded digital information about an inventory product, such as model, batch number, expiration date, etc. So, when a product is required, RFID readers scan the tags and extract tags’ UID.
-This UID is then transmitted to the cloud for processing.
-Along with the tags’ UID, the cloud also receives the reader’s location and time of reading.
-After reading the data, the location of the product is stated by the cloud, and displays the real-time update about inventory products’ movement to the inventory manager, allowing them to monitor the inventory using smartphones.
+Inventory management solution based on IoT and RFID uses tags to track every product.
+The tag has a unique identification number (UID) containing encoded digital information such as model, batch number, expiration date, etc. RFID readers scan the tags and extract tags’ UID.
+They further transmit to the cloud for processing.
+Along with the tags’ UID, the cloud also receives the reader’s location.
+Based on this data, the cloud states the location of the product, and displays the real-time update.

 Let’s see the technical components and how they communicate with the product.